This post may contain affiliate links.

 If you buy something from one of the linked sites you won’t pay anything more, but I might make a commission.

 Looking for a breakfast or brunch dish that’s adaptable for everyone in your family, vegetarian or carnivore?
 Let me show you how to make shirred eggs!
+The flavor possibilities are limited only by what you have in your refrigerator.

 Before last week I’d never heard of “shirred eggs.”
 But my husband likes to send me recipes in the hope that I’ll make them, and his latest was an article about shirred eggs, which are basically eggs baked in a flat-bottomed, buttered pan.
 The article my husband sent me, though, took it a step further, baking the eggs on a bed of cream, vegetables, meat, and cheese.
 I was intrigued.